Meta Keywords: why I don’t use them

-There is one question about SEO which seems to be coming up time and time again, so let me answer it now and be done with it.
+There is one question about SEO which seems to be coming up in our Website Reviews time and time again, so let me answer it now and be done with it.
 Meta Keywords are useless.
 No search engine uses them for any real rankings.
 That is why by default, there is no meta keywords input field in my WordPress SEO plugin and why I never use them.
 The fact that “other SEO plugins do have them” isn’t a good reason for me to enable them in my plugin by default.

 Let me give you the full history of the meta keywords tag’s demise.
 In September 2009, Google announced officially what was already true for years back then: “Google does not use the keywords meta tag in web ranking”.
 Matt Cutts explains it in a video: